valentinbonneaud/domoDuino/README.md

-domoArduino
+Domoduino
 ===========

-Personal domotic &amp; weather station project with an Arduino UNO.
+This is a personal domotic &amp; weather station project with an Arduino UNO.

-This is a fully functional home domotic project with 8 programables outputs (relays), controlable with an IR remote.
+The domotic part is constitued of 8 programables outputs (relays) controllable with an IR remote and through a webserver (on/off buttons and clock automaton).

-There is also a weather station functionality with temperature, humidity sensors and a Geiger counter.
+There is also a weather station part which measure various informations such as temperature, humidity and radiation (beta and gamma).
+All the data is sent to a remote server for storage and visualization.

-The domotic part can be configured with a webpage (on the Arduino).

 Domotic
 ---------